 Articles 81 and 82(3) AsylA.
 National provisions on social assistance and emergency aid for asylum seekers are in Chapter 5 AsylA.
 The AO2 on Financial Matters provides important precisions on the financing of welfare benefits.

 Article 3(2) AO2.

 Article 82(2) AsylA.

-See Muriel Trummer, Bundesgerichtliche Rechtsprechung zur Auslegung der Nothilfe für abgewiesene Asylsuchende, in: ASYL 4/12, 24ff.
+See Muriel Trummer, Bundesgerichtliche Rechtsprechung zur Auslegung der Nothilfe für abgewiesene Asylsuchende, in: ASYL 4/12, p.
+24.

-Contact details of cantonal coordination offices for asylum issues are available at: http://bit.ly/1LtvLuH.
-See also practice in the Canton of Vaud: Guide d'assistance 2013 : recueil du Règlement du 3 décembre 2008 sur l'assistance et l'aide d'urgence octroyées en application de la loi sur l'aide aux requérants d'asile et à certaines catégories d'étrangers et des directives du Département de l'intérieur en la matière / EVAM Etablissement vaudois d'accueil aux migrants, available (in French) at: http://bit.ly/1eGZqTZ.
+Contact details of cantonal coordination offices for asylum issues are available at: https://bit.ly/3XSorRS.
+See also practice in the Canton of Vaud: Guide d’assistance 2013 : recueil du Règlement du 3 décembre 2008 sur l’assistance et l’aide d’urgence octroyées en application de la loi sur l’aide aux requérants d’asile et à certaines catégories d’étrangers et des directives du Département de l’intérieur en la matière / EVAM Etablissement vaudois d’accueil aux migrants, available in French at: http://bit.ly/1eGZqTZ.

-For more information on this subject, see Christian Bolliger, Marius Féraud, Büro Vatter AG (Politikforschung & -beratung), La problématique des requérants d’asile déboutés qui perçoivent l’aide d’urgence sur une longue période, Bern, 26 May 2010, available (in French) at: http://bit.ly/1N9NXqE.
+For more information on this subject, see Christian Bolliger, Marius Féraud, Büro Vatter AG (Politikforschung & -beratung), La problématique des requérants d’asile déboutés qui perçoivent l’aide d’urgence sur une longue période, Bern, 26 May 2010, available in French at: https://bit.ly/3vmxP3u.